navjotsagoo/pcf-aws-govcloud/README.md

 > us-east-1: ami-8828a99e

 ## Launch AMIs
 Launch `ami-93b23185` in us-east-1 region to create a Stemcell VM.
-Select volume size of 10GB.
+Select volume size of 10 GB.

 Launch `ami-8828a99e` in us-east-1 region to create an Ops Manager VM.
-Select volume size of 100GB (recommended).
+Select volume size of 100 GB.

 ## Take Snapshots & Create EBS Volumes
 After successful launch, stop the Stemcell VM and take a snapshot.